sov-labs/.github/profile/README.md

 # Hi there 👋
 ## 🎯 Welcome to SOV Labs!

-We're a made-in-Vietnam innovation hub 🏄‍♂️ — blending code, creativity, and charisma to build tools that are a little quirky and a lot powerful.
+We're a made-in-Vietnam innovation startup 🏄‍♂️ — blending code, creativity, and charisma to build tools that are a little quirky and a lot powerful.
 If you vibe with smart tech, bold ideas, you're in the right place!

 ### Contribution Guidelines